Retrieval-Augmented Test Generation: How Far Are We?: Background and Related Works

-Retrieval Augmented Generation (RAG) is a prompting strategy that enhances the responses of Large Language Models (LLMs) by incorporating additional knowledge sources beyond the pre-trained knowledge base~\cite{baumann2024combining}.
-In RAG, the query intended for the LLM is used to search and retrieve relevant documents from a database~\cite{baumann2024combining, chen2024benchmarking}.
+Retrieval-augmented generation is a prompting strategy that enhances the responses of LLMs by incorporating additional knowledge sources beyond the pre-trained knowledge base~\cite{baumann2024combining}.
+The query intended for the LLM is used to search and retrieve relevant documents from a database~\cite{baumann2024combining, chen2024benchmarking}.
 This process leverages external knowledge, such as documents from various sources, to produce more contextually relevant and accurate responses compared to traditional generation-only models~\cite{chen2024benchmarking}.

-One advantage of RAG is that it eliminates the need for retraining, as the LLM can search and access the latest information to generate more reliable output through retrieval-based generation~\cite{zhang2024enhancing}.
-RAG techniques have been successful in numerous software-related tasks, including code generation \cite{su2024arks}, code search \cite{gotmare2023efficient}, commit message generation \cite{zhang2024rag}, code suggestions \cite{chen2024code}, assertion generation \cite{nashid2023retrieval}, and automated program repair \cite{wang2023rap,nashid2023retrieval}.
+One advantage of RAG is that it eliminates the need for retraining, as the LLM can search the latest information to generate more reliable output through retrieval-based generation~\cite{zhang2024enhancing}.
+These techniques have been successful in numerous software-related tasks, including code generation \cite{su2024arks}, code search \cite{gotmare2023efficient}, commit message generation \cite{zhang2024rag}, code suggestions \cite{chen2024code}, assertion generation \cite{nashid2023retrieval}, and automated program repair \cite{wang2023rap,nashid2023retrieval}.
 However, the effectiveness of RAG relies heavily on the quality of the retrieved knowledge~\cite{lin2024novel}.
 Therefore, it is essential to assess the impact of various knowledge resources on the performance of RAG-based techniques.